l33tn00b/quagga_on_RPi/README.md

 Think of attaching a branch office to the main location.
 Now, we may also have multiple branch offices attached to that central main location.
 This will give us a classic star topology.
 All done using static routes (set by the OpenVPN server/client).
 Connectivity between the branch offices is established by going via the central node (main office).
 But what if the main office suffers a loss of connectivity?
 Wouldn't it be nice to have a backup connection between the branch offices?
 This is where we start using dynamic routing.
 So we establish additional OpenVPN tunnels between the branch offices.
 And need to use dynamic routing so we may detect a loss of connectivity to the main office and start using the backup routes.
 Or we may choose to route normal traffic between the branch offices directly (without having to go via the main office).

+There's a shitload of people out on the internet going like "ospf will not work over a tun interface of OpenVPN because of multicast.
+You must use a tap interface."
+Well, these people are wrong.
+Go tell 'em to f-ck off and go back to school or get another job not related to networking.

 # Install
 - `sudo apt-get install quagga
 - `sudo mkdir -p /var/log/quagga && sudo chown quagga:quagga /var/log/quagga`